 Distributed Bragg Mirror

-is the structure formed by multiple layers of alternating materials having different refractive index.
+Distributed Bragg Reflector (DBR) is the structure formed by multiple layers of alternating materials having different refractive index.
 It acts as reflector for all those wavelengths whose quarter wavelength is not equals the optical thickness of the layer.
 The range of wavelengths which are reflected is called as Stopband, which is shown in the figure.

 The width of the stopband can be widened by increasing the refractive index difference of mirror layers.
 Whereas, reflectivity can be increased by increasing number of periods.